 True alpaca is hair from the Alpaca animal, a member of the Llama family of the South American Andes Mountains.
 Also imitated in wool, wool and alpaca, rayon, mohair and rayon or cotton and a cotton warp and alpaca filling also synthetics - e.g. orlon.

 Weave: Various weaves, knits, and weights.

 Characteristics: Fine, silk-like, soft, light weight and warm.
-It is very rich and silky with considerable lustre and resembles mohair.
+It is very rich and silky with considerable luster and resembles mohair.
 If guard hairs are used, it is inclined to be stiff.
 It is strong and durable.
-True alpaca is expensive so often combined with other fibres or imitated by other fibres - e.g. orlon.
-Alpaca is found in white, black, fawn or grey.
-The fibres are less coarse than those of the llama but are higher in tensile strength.
+True alpaca is expensive so often combined with other fibers or imitated by other fibers - e.g. orlon.
+Alpaca is found in white, black, fawn or gray.
+The fibers are less coarse than those of the llama but are higher in tensile strength.

 Uses: Men's and Women's suits, coats and sportswear, linings and sweaters.
 Some fine alpaca used for women's dresses.
 Also in pile or napped fabric for coating.